denisecase/18f-04-collaboration/README.md

 Topic: Javascript is super powerful and I absolutely love it

 ## Team Member 2- Sagar Tiwari

-Topic: Front end is best.
+Topic: Front end is best and css is fun.

 ## Team Member 3 - Daiwei Chen